 well to native speakers

-lift my prohibition without guilt.
+lift my prohibition.

 Tip